 Following are the documents that serve as proof towards donations made under section 80G and section 80GGA of the Income Tax Act.

 - Stamped receipts listing down the amount of donation and the registered name of the trust as well as that of the income tax assessee.
-On this receipt also, the most important figure is the registration number furnished by the Income Tax Department.
-This number is mandatory for processing of tax exemption.
+On the receipt, the most important figure is the registration number furnished by the Income Tax Department.
+It is mandatory for processing of tax exemption.